hololinked-dev/hololinked/README.md

 For next-release code base, see [main-next-release](https://github.com/hololinked-dev/hololinked/tree/main-next-release) branch.
 Out of the many improvements, an attempt to align better with Web of Things is being made, along with a layer of protocol agnosticim.

+### Main Next-Release

+This branch is the main branch for the next release.
+The current release is 0.2 and the next release is 0.3.
+Not all features may work, but unit tests need to pass while merging.

 ### Usage/Quickstart

 `hololinked` is compatible with the [Web of Things](https://www.w3.org/WoT/) recommended pattern for developing hardware/instrumentation control software.